 (c) are harvested, extracted or otherwise derived from an organism that has been materially increased in size, or materially altered in substance, in that country by natural development.

-(8) For the purposes of items 4 and 5 in the table in subsection (1) in relation to particular goods:

-(a) packaging materials are not treated as ingredients or components of the goods; and
+(8) For the purposes of item 1 of the table in subsection (1) in relation to particular goods, packaging materials are not treated as ingredients or components of the goods.

-(b) disregard the weight of packaging materials in working out the weight of the goods.

-(9) For the purposes of items 4 and 5 in the table in subsection (1) in relation to an ingredient or component that has been dried or concentrated by the evaporation of water, and to which water has been added to return the water content of the ingredient or component to no more than its natural level:
+(9) For the purposes of item 1 of the table in subsection (1) in relation to an ingredient or component, water added to the ingredient or component is treated as having the same origin as the ingredient or component, regardless of its actual origin if:

-(a) the weight of the water so added is included in the weight of the ingredient or component; and

-(b) the water so added is treated as having the same origin as the ingredient or component, regardless of its actual origin.

-256. Cost of producing or manufacturing goods

-(1) The cost of producing or manufacturing goods is worked out, for the purposes of section 255, by adding up the following amounts:

-(a) the amount of expenditure on materials in respect of the goods;

-(b) the amount of expenditure on labour in respect of the goods;

-(c) the amount of expenditure on overheads in respect of the goods;

-each worked out in accordance with this table:
+(a) the ingredient or component has been dried or concentrated by the evaporation of water; and